ltruong0/ltruong0.github.io/index.md

 # Welcome to My Personal Site

-This is the landing page.
-Use the navigation to explore.
+Use the navigation above to browse by category.